-Bioactive enclosures are made up of living plants and invertebrates which act as a self-cleaning waste disposal.
-Bioactive enclosures are increasing in popularity among the reptile and amphibian-keeping community due to the convenience it provides.
+Bioactive enclosures are made up of live plants and invertebrates that act as a self-cleaning waste disposal system.
+Bioactive enclosures are increasing in popularity among the reptile and amphibian-keeping communities due to the convenience they provide.

-This is a step-by-step guide to help start up a bioactive enclosure.
+This is a step-by-step guide to help you create a bioactive enclosure.

-The first step of creating a bioactive enclosure is creating the drainage layer.
+The first step of creating a bioactive enclosure is establishing a drainage layer.

 This layer provides a space between the bottom of the enclosure and the substrate.
 The need for a drainage layer depends on the species going into the enclosure.

-For instance, a species from a drier environment, such as a bearded dragon, would not need much of a drainage layer if any at all.
-However, if the enclosure were to be set up for a water dragon or crocodile skinks, species that require high humidity levels, the layer would be important.
-Without a drainage layer, the substrate within the setup would become waterlogged.
+For instance, a species from a dryer environment, such as a bearded dragon, would not need much of a drainage layer if any at all.
+However, if the enclosure were to be set up for a water dragon or crocodile skink, both species that require high humidity levels, the drainage layer would be important.
+Without a drainage layer, the substrate within the setup can become waterlogged.

 Some materials that can be used as drainage layer substrate: